justinnoor/pfhowto/README.md

 antispoof quick for $ext_if
 ```

-We also introduced the `quick` keyword, which executes a rule without doing any further processing of the ruleset.
+We also introduce the `quick` keyword, which executes a rule without doing any further processing of the ruleset.
 This is desirable for handling false IP addresses because we want to drop those packets immediately, and have no reason to process the remainder of the ruleset.

 ### Blocking non-routable IP addresses